ghga-de/milestones-docs/56-sphynx-cat/technical_specification.md

 DLQ, the corresponding command is sent to a dedicated DLQ consumer.
 4. If the DLQ consumer is instructed to retry the event, it will publish it to a DLQ Retry topic, to which the main consumer actively listens.
-1. Upon consuming an event from the retry queue, the main consumer restores the original topic name and proceeds with the normal request flow.
+5. Upon consuming an event from the retry queue, the main consumer restores the original topic name and proceeds with the normal request flow.
+6. The event is consumed again, this time successfully, and the offset is committed.

-### Implementation of DLQ Providers in `hexkit`
+### Implementation of DLQ in `hexkit`

-The work will involve the creation of a class that combines the Kafka Subscriber and the Kafka Publisher, which will be used in two ways.

-**`KafkaRetrySubscriber`** *(name subject to change)*
+**`KafkaEventSubscriber`**
+This is the main Kafka subscriber provider in `hexkit`.
-The primary expansion to hexkit to get the fundamental DLQ logic going.
-It is a specialized event consumer that, upon catching an unhandled error during event consumption, does the following:
+Upon catching an unhandled error during event consumption, it does the following:
 1. Retries handling the event until the configured number of retries is exhausted (using exponential backoff).
-   - This can reduce the likelihood of transient errors populating the DLQ.
+   - This reduces the likelihood of transient errors populating the DLQ.
-2. Checks auto-ignore rules to determine if the event should be dropped or published
-   - This can be implemented later when it is more clear how best to do this.
-3. Publishes the event to a service-specific DLQ topic.
+2. Publishes the event to a service-specific DLQ topic, if DLQ functionality is configured.
-   - The original topic should be added as a field appended to the payload.
+   - The original topic is preserved in the headers of the Kafka event, and extracted when the event is consumed from the configured retry topic.
 4. Commits the topic offsets to avoid infinitely reprocessing the failed event.
 5. Upon consuming an event from the service-specific retry topic, extracts/removes the original topic from the payload and proceeds with processing as if it were any other event (reentry).

-**`KafkaDLQSubscriber`** *(name subject to change)*
+**`KafkaDLQSubscriber`**
-A specialized event consumer that will, upon instruction, consume one event from the configured DLQ topic and either:
+This is a specialized provider that will, upon instruction, consume one event from the configured DLQ topic and either:
 1. Ignore the event (do nothing), or
-2. Publish the event to the configured retry topic.
-The original topic name should still be contained in the payload unmodified.
+2. Process the event, which might involve modifications to the event, and either ignore the event or publish it to the configured retry topic.
+The original topic name should still be preserved in the payload.

 This class is potentially not required if requeueing is done through a 3rd party tool like Kafka UI.
 However, if requeueing is done through either the different services or